ckkok/crawler/README.md

 # Crawl

-A no-dependency NodeJS command-line tool to recursively crawl through files in subdirectories and replace text in them.
+Because I'm too lazy to do massive repetitive changes to massive massive codebases, a no-dependency NodeJS command-line tool to recursively crawl through files in subdirectories and replace text in them.

 ## Installation